SWIFTSATFR3/swiftsatfr3.github.io/content/authors/Viditkumar-Mansukhbahi-Malaviya/_index.md

 #any user groups to display on the page
 display_groups:
 - WINLAB
-- Thrust_2
+- Thrust_1

 ---

-Rifat Bin Rashid is a first-year doctoral candidate in the Department of Electrical and Computer Engineering at Rutgers University, working under the supervision of Professor Narayan Mandayam.
-Prior to joining Rutgers, he earned his bachelor's degree from the Bangladesh University of Engineering and Technology (BUET).
-His research interests lie in next-generation wireless communication systems and signal processing techniques.
-Currently, he serves as a graduate assistant at WINLAB.
+Vidhitkumar Malaviya is a graduate student at Rutgers University, pursuing a degree in Electrical and Computer Engineering with a specialization in solid-state electronics.
+He completed his bachelor's degree in Electronics and Communication Engineering from Gujarat Technological University.
+Vidhitkumar has also gained valuable experience as a research intern at ISRO (Indian Space Research Organisation).
+Currently, he works as a research assistant at WINLAB, furthering his passion for innovation in these field